draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--skip-namespace`

-- installer does not deploy the `namespace.yaml` manifest.
-  It expects the namespace to exist and to match the value in `values.yaml` There is no validation; in case of a mismatch the installer will fail.
+- The installer does not deploy the `namespace.yaml` manifest.
+It expects the namespace to exist and to match the value given in `values.yaml`.
+There is no validation; in case of a mismatch the installer will fail.

 `--skip-pull-secret`

-- the services expect the pull secret to exist, to have the expected name (`sysdigcloud-pull-secret`) and to allow access to the registry.
+- the services expect an existing pull secret with the name, `sysdigcloud-pull-secret` and access to the registry.
-- if the pull secret is missing, the behaviour could be unpredictable: some Pods could start if they can find the image locally and if their `imagePullPolicy` is not `Always`
+- if the pull secret is missing, the behavior could be unpredictable: some pods could start if they can find the image locally and if their `imagePullPolicy` is not `Always`
 - Other Pods will fail because they can't pull the image

 `--skip-serviceaccount`